 Today, we want to tackle an entirely different side of machine learning.
-We want to talk about adversarial machine learning, which is an ML technique designed specifically for testing purposes and research.
+We want to talk about adversarial machine learning, which is an ML technique designed for testing purposes and research.
 Like every other human technology, machine learning is not perfect.
 It has various weak points and sometimes even errors and other defects.
 Adversarial machine learning is all about finding these defects, and, if possible, eliminating them.
-It’s an issue of paramount importance, as these defects can have a significant influence on our safety and sometimes our lives as well.
+It’s an issue of paramount importance, as these defects can have a significant influence on our safety.
+Sometimes our lives as well.
 How so?

-According to Wikipedia, Adversarial machine learning is a technique employed in the field of machine learning, which attempts to fool the machine learning models through malicious input.
-This technique can be applied for a variety of reasons, the most common being to attack or cause a malfunction in standard machine learning models.
+According to Wikipedia, Adversarial machine learning is a technique employed in the field of machine learning.
+It attempts to fool the machine learning models through malicious input.
+This technique can be applied for a variety of reasons.
+The most common being to attack or cause a malfunction in standard machine learning models.

 Perhaps, one of the very first questions that come to your mind is, “What for?”
 The answer is very simple–to avoid problems in real-life conditions.
-You see, adversarial machine learning has an extensive scope of work, and can be employed to verify almost any other ML algorithm or application.
+You see, adversarial machine learning has an extensive scope of work.
+Additionally, it can be employed to verify almost any other ML algorithm or application.

 The Source Of All Problems

 One of the major problems with the vast majority of ML apps and programs is that they struggle to do their job with even slightly changed data source or database.
 The easiest way to show you this issue is on an example: